 Virtual encoder replaces real encoder

-In Nanotec’s sensorless system, an auto setup routine measures the connected motor and automatically determines all the required parameters.
+In Nanotec's sensorless system, an auto setup routine measures the connected motor and automatically determines all the required parameters.
 Depending on the motor type, the speed and positioning information is obtained at a lower speed of between 25 and 250 rpm with an accuracy comparable to that of an optical encoder with 500 or 1000 increments.
-Therefore the level of control that is achieved is the same as that of a motor controlled by means of an encoder.
+Therefore the level of control and torque that is achieved is the same as that of a motor controlled by means of an encoder.
 It is possible to switch automatically to open loop mode for lower speeds and for positioning purposes.